 MSRP: $550

 For intermediate skiers looking to up the ante with a fresh pair of all-mountain skis, the Atomic Bent 90 is a great choice.
-The HRZN Tech Tip and Tail floats through powder and park alike, and a Lightwood Core keeps the weight low.
+The HRZN Tech tip and tail floats through powder and park alike, and a Lightwood Core keeps the weight low.
 “While the Bent 90 is a narrower ski than the bigger Bent Chetler 120,” write the experts at Atomic, “it still maintains the same attitude of creativity, self-expression, and versatility that make the entire range so effective.”
 The Bent also features stunning topsheet art designed by pro skier Chris Benchetler.
 At the affordable price of $550, these skis are tough to beat.

-Blizzard Brahma 88 (All-Mountain Intermediate)
+Blizzard Anamoly 88 (All-Mountain Intermediate)

 MSRP: $700